gr-grey/Genomic-API-for-Model-Evaluation/src/borzoi_GAME/src/predictor_script_and_utils/README.md

 ## Details

 - The container receives data via a TCP socket and does not require mounted data directories.
-- Replace `HOST` and `PORT` with the server and port configuration for the evaluator.
+- Replace `HOST` and `PORT` with the server and port configuration for the evaluator to connect to.
 - The `--nv` flag sets up the environment of the container to use an NVIDIA GPU and CUDA libraries to run a CUDA-enabled application.

 ## Purpose